E²GO : Free Your Hands for Smartphone Interaction

 Success Rate

-The test results of E²GO in different postures.
-The bar chart represents the average success rate of the users, and the black error lines represent the standard deviation of the user tests, respectively.
+The success rates of E²GO across different postures.
+The bar chart represents the average success rate of users, with black error bars indicating the standard deviation.

-Time performance of E²GO across different postures.
-The bar chart represents the average task times, and the black error lines represent the standard deviation of the tests.
+The task times of E²GO across different postures.
+The bar chart represents the average success rate of users, with black error bars indicating the standard deviation.

 MED Studies